 This tool has a specific use case, so it may not be a fit for businesses looking for a single comprehensive tool.
 Price is by the number of computers in an organization, so it can get expensive.
 That said, companies that store extensive valuable information like corporate finance or government contractors should strongly consider this option.

-You can see a demo or start a four-week free trial on the Incyder website.
+You can see a demo or start a four-week free trial on the Incydr website.

 McAfee is another excellent comprehensive DLP solution.
 This tool prioritizes sensitive data while also offering detailed forensic data analysis.
 Other highlighted features include:

 McAfee has a long history and presence in security, and this tool is a package that combines the following McAfee products:

 Each tool is specially designed to focus on a problem area for data loss prevention.
 These tools help organize and protect sensitive data, execute security policies across platforms, and analyze data to secure endpoints, cloud apps, and email.

 While McAfee security has resources for small and large businesses alike, it can be complex to set up.
 This DLP may require extra staffing to get the full value from this solution.
 This tool also offers more resources for data loss than data breaches.
 It scales to meet the needs of your business, so review your technology plan and priorities before committing.